Road space rationing in Beijing: Reception of policies

 According to a survey ordered by the officials conducted by a third party institute in 2010, 90.4% of the surveyed people are in favor of end-number license plate policy and would like to continue practicing the policy, but according to a similar survey conducted by Sina.com 82.9% of the interviewed opposed the End-number License Plate Policy, with only 14% in favor, having a 76% difference from the official survey.

 Other Chinese cities

 As of June 2016, in addition to Beijing, another 11 Chinese cities have similar restriction schemes in place.

+In Guangzhou, vehicles with plates not bearing the prefix 粤A(vehicles registered in Guangzhou) are allowed to drive for 4 days consecutively.
+Vehicles caught operating beyond the allowed 4 days are subject to fines.